evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 > Can not resolve symbol 'ActivityInstrumentationTestCase2'.

-To fix this error we need to import `android.test.ActivityInstrumentationTestCase2` package.
-Add the following line to the top of your file.
+To fix this error we need to import `android.test.ActivityInstrumentationTestCase2` package by adding the following line to the top of the test file.

 ```Java
 import android.test.ActivityInstrumentationTestCase2;